danthedeckie/pc.py/README.md

 ```

 each part of the dict usually has a `"text"` or other data that was parsed, and a `class` key
 which points to the actual type of data that has been parsed.
+For complex parts, (Joined, etc.)
+it won't have a `text`, but the sub-parts will.

 ### Errors: